slhsith/mean-public/README.md

 Things Left to do:

-* Email Verification and Reset Password
+* Deployable on Heroku
-* Integrate S3 for Image and File Upload (Waiting on Amazon Acct)
+* Integrate S3 for Image and File Upload

-* Make Standalone public profile pages
-* Make Messanger system

 * Make Notifications system
+* Make Events
+* Make Items
 * Make Support ticket system with zendesk

-* Make User Events and Purchasing
-* Allow users to see the users they follow